-Don’t Think of An Elephant (2004) analyzes how political framing sways public opinion, determines voting patterns, and even changes people’s political orientation.
+Don’t Think of An Elephant (2004) analyzes how political framing can be used to sway and manipulate public opinion, determines voting patterns, and even changes people’s political orientation.

 George Lakoff, the author, says that conservatives are winning the framing war in American politics.

 About The Author: George Lakoff is a cognitive scientist and linguist, and former Professor of Cognitive Science and Linguistics at the University of California at Berkeley.

 He is also active on his own blog, and does not hide that he is a fervent Democrat and political activist.

 Lakoff says that frames are “mental structures that shape the way we see the world”.

 Frames sit deep in our mind, but can be activated unconsciously by catch-phrases, references and simple words.

 When a frame is already in place, it can be activated through words.
 Such as, when you hear a certain word, a frame connected to that word in your brain is activated.

 This is important because even when you negate a frame, that frame still gets activated.